codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 The most naive version of the iterative approach would always apply a random transformation and take a long time until by chance it found a transformation which meets the requirement "distance < x".
 As you can see in the GIF, there is a smarter way which smoothly reduces the distance until it meets the requirement.
-We will get there at the end of the post!
+We will get there at the end of "Why PyTorch"!

 The **transformation can be fully described by an affine matrix** $$\mathbf{A}$$ (2D: 3x3 matrix, 3D: 4x4 matrix).
 The A matrix encodes: